Skip to Main Content

 What final documents do I need to submit?

-You must submit final documents to the Graduate School before the end of your first academic semester.
+You must submit final documents to the Graduate School before the 5th week of your first academic term.
 This includes:

 • Original/Official copies of your transcripts (literal English translation and original language)